 Most patients are able to return to work or school the next day after Mohs.
 Avoiding heavy lifting, straining, or strenuous exercise for seven to 21 days may be required depending on the area of surgery.
 Your physician will need to let you know what activity precautions are required based on the area and size of your procedure.

-There are no specific strict sun restrictions after Mohs surgery.
 You may go out in the sun with sunscreen and protective hats and clothing.
-Overall, the sun is not your friend and should be avoided in excess.
 Excess sun exposure has been linked to skin cancer.
 Use of sunscreen or other cover-up on the scar is very helpful for at least six months after surgery to help minimize scarring.
 It is important to follow your own physician's instructions for wound care and sun protection.